Density of commensurators for uniform lattices of right-angled buildings: Introduction

 \begin{maintheorem} Let $G$ be the automorphism group of a locally finite regular right-angled building $X$, and let $\G_0$ be the standard uniform lattice in $G$.
 Then $\Comm_G(\G_0)$ is dense in $G$. \end{maintheorem}

-This theorem was proved independently and using different methods by Haglund~\cite{H_FI}.
+This theorem was proved independently and using different methods by Haglund~\cite[Theorem 4.30]{H_FI}.
+Although the paper \cite{H_FI} was submitted in 2004, it was not publicly available and was not known to us.

-In contrast, we show in Section~\ref{s:norm} below that for all $G=\Aut(X)$ with $X$ a locally finite polyhedral complex (not necessarily a building), and all uniform lattices $\G \leq G$, the normalizer $N_G(\G)$ is discrete.
+In contrast to our main result, we show in Section~\ref{s:norm} below that for all $G=\Aut(X)$ with $X$ a locally finite polyhedral complex (not necessarily a building), and all uniform lattices $\G \leq G$, the normalizer $N_G(\G)$ is discrete.
 Hence for $G$ as in the Density Theorem, the density of $\CommG(\G_0)$ does not come just from the normalizer.

 For most regular right-angled buildings $X$, it is not known whether all uniform lattices in $G=\Aut(X)$ are commensurable (up to conjugacy).
 Januszkiewicz--\Swiatkowski~\cite{JS1} have established commensurability of a class of lattices in $G$ which includes $\G_0$, where each such lattice is a graph product of finite groups.
 Hence by the Density Theorem, each such lattice has dense commensurator.
 For Bourdon's building $I_{p,q}$, Haglund~\cite{H_CS} proved that if $p \geq 6$, then all uniform lattices in $G=\Aut(I_{p,q})$ are commensurable (up to conjugacy).
 Thus by the Density Theorem, all uniform lattices in $G$ have dense commensurators.
 On the other hand, for $X$ a product of two trees, Burger--Mozes~\cite{BM2} constructed a uniform lattice $\G \leq \Aut(X)$ which is a simple group.
 It follows that $\CommG(\G) = N_G(\G)$, which is discrete.
 Thus there are cases (when $\dim(X) \geq 2$) in which not all uniform lattices $\G \leq G = \Aut(X)$ have dense commensurators.
 In fact, it is an open problem to determine whether the only possibilities for $\CommG(\G)$ are discreteness or density.
 As for commensurators of nonuniform lattices in $G=\Aut(X)$, hardly anything is known, even for $X$ a tree (see~\cite{FHT}).